Strong local uniqueness for the vacant set of random interlacements: Introduction

 \subsection{Main results}

-Informally, random interlacements correspond to a Poissonian realization of bi-infinite transient $\Z^d$-valued trajectories modulo time-shift carrying a time-like label $u \ge 0$ called the \emph{level} (see~\S\ref{subsec:occupation} for precise definitions).
-The interlacement set $\mathcal I^u$ at level $u$ is defined as the range of all trajectories in this Poisson cloud with label at most $u$ whereas $\mathcal V^u = \Z^d \setminus \mathcal I^u$ is the corresponding vacant set.
-As such, $\mathcal V = (\mathcal V^u)_{u > 0}$ form a decreasing family of random subsets of $\Z^d$ in the parameter $u$ which undergoes a percolation transition across a critical threshold $u_\ast = u_\ast(d) \in (0, \infty)$ (see~\cite{Sznitman17, MR2512613, 10.1214/ECP.v20-3734}).
+Random interlacements form a Poissonian cloud of bi-infinite transient $\Z^d$-valued trajectories modulo time-shift carrying a time-like label $u \ge 0$ called the \emph{level} (see~\S\ref{subsec:occupation} for a precise description of the setup).
+The interlacement set $\mathcal I^u$ at level $u$ is defined as the range of all trajectories in this Poisson cloud with label at most $u$ and $\mathcal V^u = \Z^d \setminus \mathcal I^u$ is the corresponding vacant set.
+As such, $\mathcal V = (\mathcal V^u)_{u > 0}$ forms a decreasing family of random subsets of $\Z^d$, which undergo a percolation transition across a critical threshold $u_\ast = u_\ast(d) \in (0, \infty)$ (see~\cite{MR3602841, MR2512613, 10.1214/ECP.v20-3734}).
+This phase transition is fundamentally linked to the behaviour of the random walk/Brownian motion itself: indeed, $u_*$ enters a growing number of formulas describing various characteristics of its trace; see, e.g.,~\cite{zbMATH05054008, benjamini2008giant, MR2561432, MR2838338, zbMATH06797082, MR3602841, zbMATH07227743, li2024sharp}.

-Let $(\Omega,\mathcal{A},\P)$ denote the canonical law of the interlacement process; we refer e.g.~to the original article \cite{MR2680403} or~\cite[Section 2.1]{RI-I} for precise definitions.
-In view of the recent series of works \cite{RI-I, RI-II, RI-III}, one now knows that the phase transition of $\mathcal V^u$ around $u_\ast$ exhibits the following `sharpness' features.
+Let $(\Omega,\mathcal{A},\P)$ denote the canonical law of the interlacement process; we refer to the original article~\cite{MR2680403} for precise definitions.
+In view of the recent series of works \cite{RI-I, RI-II, RI-III}, one now knows that the phase transition of $\mathcal V^u$ around $u_\ast$ exhibits the following sharpness features.
 For all $u > u_{\ast}$, there exist $c = c(d)$ and $C = C(u, d)$ in $(0, \infty)$ such that, for all $L \ge 1$,

 where, with hopefully obvious notation, the event in \eqref{eq:subcritical0} refers to a (nearest-neighbor) path in $\mathcal V^u$ connecting $0$ and $\partial B_L$ with $B_L = [-L, L]^d \cap \Z^d$ and $\partial B_L$ the inner (vertex) boundary of $B_L$.
 On the other hand, for all $0 < v < u < u_\ast$, there exist $c = c(d)$ and $C = C(u, v, d)$ in $(0, \infty)$ such that